coderaiser/putout/README.md

 ☝️***safe** mode of **[eslint-plugin-putout](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout#safe-mode)** has the most dengerous rules **disabled**, so it can be used as **auto fix** on each **save** in your **IDE***

 So, if you want to convert it to [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import), and keep everything else untouched.
 You can do this with a **Ruler**.
-So you disable all rules that 🐊**Putout** able to find.
+It can easily disable all rules 🐊**Putout** finds.

 `putout index.js --disable-all` will find next errors: